12 Feb Dusty Trail

 But now…now I get it.

-I find as I share in class, I see that I have about 14 years of life experience over my peers (it’s a weird feeling when you relate more with the teachers than the students).
+I find as I share in class, I see that I have a few years of life experience over my peers (it’s a weird feeling when you relate more with the teachers than the students).
 And realizing that terrified me a little, because it reminded me how much closer to the grave I am than them.
 I’ve had that chance to live a little, to travel a bit, meet people and have interesting conversations, date a little (and fuck up many times), and explore and live in the dirt more or less.
 But, I also look back and see how much I focused on work and not the connections around me, and the years where I didn’t take a day off because work mattered more than life, at least my employers convinced me otherwise.